awsdocs/aws-lambda-developer-guide/doc_source/services-ec2-tutorial.md

 ## Prerequisites<a name="services-ec2-tutorial-prereqs"></a>

-To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
+To complete the following steps, you need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate:

 ```
 ~/lambda-project$ this is a command